 Food Idea #1:

-- Explain to your children that pasta is cooked to an “al-dente” stage (“to the tooth” in Italian) meaning the texture of the noodles should not be too soft or too hard, but firm at the core.
-Check for this by removing one of the noodles from the hot water and cut it with a knife or bite into it.
-If it is soft with a firm core, it’s done.
+- Explain that pasta is cooked to an “al-dente” stage (“to the tooth” in Italian) meaning the texture of the noodles should not be too soft or too hard, but firm at the core.
+Check for this by removing one of the noodles from the hot water; cut with a knife to test softness or bite into the noodle.

 - ½ pound broccoli, trimmed, cut into flowerets

-- 1 8 oz jar marinated artichoke hearts, coarsely chopped, save the marinade
+- 1 8oz. jar marinated artichoke hearts, coarsely chopped, save marinade

 - ½ cup bottled Italian salad dressing